ckammerl/sinatra_skeleton/app/helpers/README.md

 ## Basics

-Helpers are methods that are defined in a central place but which can be used inside of your view templates.
-An example of a helper is shown in `app/views/index.erb` inside where we use the `em` helper.
+Helpers can be used inside of your view templates

 ## Adding helpers